Lover for a Day

-Lover for a Day (L'Amant d'un jour) is a 2017 French drama film directed by Philippe Garrel and starring Éric Caravaca, Esther Garrel, and Louise Chevillotte.
-It was screened in the Directors' Fortnight section at the 2017 Cannes Film Festival.
-At Cannes, it won the SACD Award.
-It is the third and final installment in Garrel's trilogy of love, the first being Jealousy (2013) and the second being In the Shadow of Women (2015).
+Lover for a Day (L'Amant d'un jour) is a 2017 French drama film co-written and directed by Philippe Garrel, starring Éric Caravaca, Esther Garrel and Louise Chevillotte.
+It is the third and final installment in Garrel's trilogy of love, following Jealousy (2013) and In the Shadow of Women (2015).
+The film had its world premiere in the Directors' Fortnight section of the 2017 Cannes Film Festival, where it won the SACD Award.

-Plot
+Synopsis

-A philosophy professor named Gilles (Éric Caravaca) has a relationship with Ariane (Louise Chevillotte), who is one of his students.
-Gilles' daughter, Jeanne (Esther Garrel), moves in to live with them after being kicked out of her boyfriend's apartment.
+A philosophy professor named Gilles has a relationship with Ariane, who is one of his students.
+Gilles' daughter, Jeanne, moves in to live with them after being kicked out of her boyfriend's apartment.